-SERVE - Live our faith in service to others Practic e safety inside and outside of the classroom on a daily basis. - Respectful to themselves, peers, teachers, guests and the building. - Make an effort to include others.
-ACHIEVE - Care about reaching their potential Re esponsible for their behaviour. - Arrive to class on time and are prepared to learn (binder, supplies, robust device) - Will work with teachers to achieve to the best of their ability.
-ASPIRE - Aspire to make SAA a better place Positive and set school goals. - Contribute to the school community in a positive way. - Build a community of faith and hope.
+SERVE - Live our faith in service to others.
+Practice safety inside and outside of the classroom on a daily basis.
+Respectful to themselves, peers, teachers, guests and the building.
+Make an effort to include others.
+ACHIEVE - Care about reaching their potential Responsible for their behavior.
+Arrive to class on time and are prepared to learn (binder, supplies, robust device) Will work with teachers to achieve to the best of their ability.
+ASPIRE - Aspire to make SAA a better place.
+Positive and set school goals.
+Contribute to the school community in a positive way.
+Build a community of faith and hope.